Tuesday, September 10, 2024

 STILL ON THE MOVE

 Out of Washington today and into Oregon.
-A straight shot on interstate 5 with hardly a slowdown.
+A straight shot on Interstate 5 with hardly a slowdown.
 We are checked into the Eugene Premier Resort.
-We have a very nice site overlooking the man made lake, but boy is it noisy.
+We have a very nice site overlooking the manmade lake, but boy is it noisy.
 We’re about 100 yards off the Interstate and hoping things will quiet down later.
-Of course it doesn’t bother me because I can’t hear a single thing.
+Of course, it doesn’t bother me because I can’t hear a single thing.
 Except maybe the refrigerator door being opened.

-Unfortunately most of the day was spent calling repair places and trying to find out more information about our check engine light.
+Unfortunately, most of the day was spent calling repair places and trying to find out more information about our check engine light.
 We finally have an appointment tomorrow at Northwest Freightliner here in Coburg.
-They will run a diagnostic program tomorrow morning but they weren’t very optimistic about being able to service our power glide chassis.
+They will run a diagnostic program tomorrow morning, but they weren’t very optimistic about being able to service our power glide chassis.
 Kathe and Jim are still trying to find the solution.
 No one is very happy tonight as we try to figure out the next step on our journey home.

 The weather is warm but there’s a lot of smoke in the air.